 VPDC

-Hepatitis B virus (HBV) infection in a pregnant person can be passed to their child at birth.
+• Hepatitis B virus (HBV) infection in a pregnant person can be passed to their child during pregnancy or childbirth.
 This is called perinatal transmission.

-All pregnant people who are at risk for HBV infection and have not been vaccinated previously should be vaccinated.
+• All pregnant people who are at risk for HBV infection and have not been vaccinated previously should get vaccinated.

-HBV infection in infants can lead to long-term serious health effects if left untreated.
-Infants with HBV infection have a 90% chance of developing a chronic HBV infection, cirrhosis of the liver, or cancer.
+• HBV infection in infants can lead to long-term serious health effects if left untreated.
+Infants with HBV infection have a 90% chance of developing a chronic HBV infection, and 25% of those may develop cirrhosis of the liver or liver cancer.

-Vaccination is the best way to prevent HBV infection.
+• HBV vaccination among newborns is safe and the best way to protect infants against HBV infection.

 Information for the Public